virgesmith/neworder/docs/examples/hello-world.md

 The framework runs a model via the `neworder.run` function, which takes an instance of a `Model` class.
 All models contain, at a minimum:

-- an instance of `neworder.Timeline`
+- an instance of a timeline
 - an instance of a `neworder.MonteCarlo` engine
 - user-defined methods to evolve the state (`step`) and report/postprocess results (`checkpoint`).